Operation Pacific: Plot

-During World War II, the submarine USS Thunderfish, under the command of CDR John T. "Pop" Perry (Ward Bond), while on a special mission to the Philippines takes charge of a group of nuns and children, including a newborn infant nicknamed "Butch", transporting them to Pearl Harbor.
+During World War II, the submarine USS Thunderfish, under the command of Commander John T. "Pop" Perry, while on a special mission to the Philippines, is charged with rescuing a group of nuns and children, including a newborn infant nicknamed "Butch", and transporting them to Pearl Harbor.
 On their way, the sub sights a Japanese aircraft carrier and attacks, but its torpedoes malfunction, exploding halfway to the target.
-Pursued by the carrier's escorting destroyers, Thunderfish manages to escape.
+Attacked and pursued by the carrier's escorting destroyers, Thunderfish manages to escape.

-While in Pearl Harbor, the ship's Executive Officer, LCDR Duke E. Gifford (John Wayne) goes to visit Butch at the base hospital, and runs into his ex-wife, LTJG Mary Stuart (Patricia Neal), a Navy nurse, and they kiss passionately.
-Unfortunately, Mary is now romantically involved with Navy pilot LTJG Bob Perry (Philip Carey), Pop's younger brother.
+While in Pearl Harbor, the ship's Executive Officer, Lieutenant Commander Duke E. Gifford goes to visit Butch at the base hospital, and runs into his ex-wife, Lieutenant (j.g.)
+Mary Stuart, a Navy nurse, and they kiss passionately.
+Unfortunately, Mary is now romantically involved with Navy pilot Lieutenant (j.g.)
+Bob Perry, Pop's younger brother.
 Duke pursues Mary anyway, but is sent to sea again before anything is settled.

 As the sub returns from the patrol, they spot a Japanese freighter, but again their torpedoes fail to explode.
 The enemy ship raises the white flag, and Thunderfish surfaces and approaches.
 The freighter turns out to be a heavily armed Q-ship that opens fire on the sub.
 Mortally wounded, Commander Perry orders the boat to crash dive, knowing that he will not be able to get below before she submerges.

-With the sub now under Duke's command, he takes the offensive against the Q-ship.
-He notifies the crew that the boat will "battle surface" after moving into position to attack the ship.
+Duke, now in command, orders a "battle surface" behind the ship.
 On surfacing, Gifford orders the boat's deck guns and anti-aircraft guns, as well as numerous portable light and mountable heavy machine guns operated by the deck crew, to fire at will.
-After the Q-ship's bridge is disabled and the ship set afire, Duke orders flank speed, ramming the sub into the Japanese ship, holing the engine room and sinking the Q-ship.
+After the Q-ship's bridge is disabled and the ship set afire, Duke orders flank speed, ramming the sub into the Japanese ship, holing and sinking the Q-ship.